machal/cssmine-content/fallback-strategie.md

 It is not just about accessibility and "fair play" towards these disadvantaged users.
 It is also about contemporary mobile browsers.
 Just take a wide range of Android Browser versions (and supplier modifications), Opera Mini or e-reader browsers...
 It is not humanly possible to test them all.
 But a bulletproof solution will do it for you.

-And now, imagine browsers that are yet to come, browsers in smart watch, cars, TVs, or... well, in fridges.
+And now, imagine browsers that are yet to come - browsers in smart watch, cars, TVs, or... well, in fridges.
 You say people will not use them?
-It might be possible but thought the same about iPhone browser.
+It might be possible but we thought the same about the iPhone browser.

 Therefore, using a "*dinosaur-resistant*" technical solution with respect to the lowest common denominator will pay off in the future.